Projects List

 This project takes, as input, the PPS signal from a PMod GPS and locks an internal counter to the signal.
 Using this core, you can record the time events to a precision of less than a fraction of a microsecond.

 This project is currently part of my OpenArty project, but I've applied it to other projects of mine as well.
 Currently, using the crystal oscillator on the Arty and the PMod GPS from Digilent, it can timestamp events within the design to within about 500ns or so of absolute time.
-I have every reason to believe that, were I able to actually test the algorithm properly using a proper OCXO and (better yet) an external reference clock, then I would be able to measure a much better performance--I just don't have the test setup to try this.

 - RTC Clock